-- designed for those with a background in a broad range of disciplines
+- a conversion course, designed for those with a background in a broad range of disciplines

-- gain skills in problem-solving, big data and use of statistical software packages
+- gain skills in problem-solving, the analysis and manipulation of complex data, and use of statistical software packages

 Why this course?

-Our online course is run in collaboration with the Animal and Plant Health Agency (APHA), an Executive Agency of the Department for Environment, Food & Rural Affairs (Defra).
-Statisticians from APHA, as well as those who have extensive experience in working with the National Health Service in Scotland, will provide lectures based around real-life problems and data from the health sciences.
+Our course is run by academics who work in the health sector as well as in higher education.
+Statisticians from the Animal and Plant Health Agency (APHA), an Executive Agency of the Department for Environment, Food & Rural Affairs (Defra) as well as those who have extensive experience in working with the National Health Service (NHS) in Scotland, will provide lectures based around real-life problems and data from the health sciences.

-The course is entirely delivered online and access to a Windows PC is required.
+The course is entirely delivered online.
 The course is ideally suited to those working full-time or with other commitments.
 You can study and complete the modules when it’s most convenient for you – you don’t need to be online at specific times.